technofocus-pte/aclrtagntcaidepth/Lab 9/Lab9.md

 8.  **Start the MCP Server (Terminal 1)**: (mcp directory is at project root level)

-    - Run the below command to launch the **MCP server**, which exposes APIs that agents can call as tools.
+    - Run the below commands one by one to launch the **MCP server**, which exposes APIs that agents can call as tools.
 (Server runs on [http://localhost:8000](http://localhost:8000/))